lainie-ftw/temporal-failure-proof-python/03-module-03/assignment.md

 ---

 # Overview
-**TODO: Update this re: words about: now we have a UI, yay visibility (queries), larger scale business problem solving, and what's the end user experience if a system built on Temporal has to deal with Real World Mode**
+This module gives you hands-on experience in how Temporal makes for durable user experiences.

-_Words from Module 2's opener:_
+We're going to explore how it feels to work with money movement transactions as a user would.
+We will:
-This assigment gives you hands-on experience with a major part of the _Durable_ in Durable Execution.
+- have a user interface you can interact with to start transactions and monitor them

-We're going to work with an application that is slightly more complex.
-Our module 2 application will:
+- execute multiple business-related process
-- execute a business-related process
+- connect again to an [API](https://www.geeksforgeeks.org/software-testing/what-is-an-api/) that is _somewhat_ unreliable
-- connect to an [API](https://www.geeksforgeeks.org/software-testing/what-is-an-api/) that is _somewhat_ unreliable
+- pull information from Workflows as they execute

-We'll explore Temporal Activities, and how they automatically retry errors as you configure them.
-We'll compare them with how you might handle errors without Durable Execution, and why that might be a bit complex or even painful.
+- examine how many transactions at a time can be challenging to debug using only logs

 ## Learning Objectives
-**TODO: update this**
+1. Hands on experience with a user interface that works with Temporal Workflows
-1. Hands on experience with code that calls an unreliable API
+2. How to get information from running Workflows with Queries
-2. How to solve unreliability with code - and pros and cons
+3. How to explore multiple running processes using the Temporal UI, Queries, and Search Attributes
-3. How to solve unreliability with Durable Execution and _durable error handling_
+4. Consideration of visibility without Temporal

 Exercise Steps
 ===